Call me on the job on:

 Should fence posts be set in concrete?

-• Cementing in a fence post gives greater stability to the fence post and improves resistance strain in strong winds from movement.
+• Why are fence posts cemented into the ground?
+Cementing a fence post into the ground gives greater stability to the fence post and improving resistance in strong winds from movement.

-• The structural resistance can be increased by enlarging the hole size or by making the hole square shaped which gives a greater surface resistance in the ground when surrounding the post in the hole with cement.
+• How can I increase a fence post resistance in the ground?
+The structural resistance can be increased by enlarging the hole size or by making the hole square shaped which gives a greater resistance in the ground when surrounding the post in the hole with cement.

-• The cement should have a smooth declining angle away from timber post to allow water to disperse away from the post.
+• Post concrete should have a smooth declining angle away from timber post to allow water to disperse away from the post.
 For wooden posts it is best for the cement to be proud of ground level in saturated areas.

-• Calculating how much post mix depends on the size of the hole and post.
-A round hole of 175 millimetre wide and 600 millimetres deep, using a 100 millimetres thick post in the centre will require approximately 1.5 bags of post mix per post hole.
+• How much post mix is used in a hole?
+Calculating how much post mix depends for hole of 175 millimetre wide and 600 millimetres deep, using a 100 millimetres thick post in the centre will require approximately 1.5 - 2 bags of post mix per post hole.

 How far apart should fence posts be?